prometheus/docs/content/docs/instrumenting/writing_exporters.md

 There are two considerations here.

 Firstly, when do you expire metrics?
-Collected and things talking to Graphite both export regularly, and when they stop we want to stop exposing the metrics.
-Collected includes an expiry time so we use that, Graphite doesn’t so it is a flag on the exporter.
+Collectd and things talking to Graphite both export regularly, and when they stop we want to stop exposing the metrics.
+Collectd includes an expiry time so we use that, Graphite doesn’t so it is a flag on the exporter.

 StatsD is a bit different, as it is dealing with events rather than